Jasvantsm-13/ESP32_WEBSERVER_FOR_LED/README.md

 - HTML page served from ESP32
 - Two buttons to control LEDs
 - LED status shown on the page
-- Non-volatile storage of LED state (optional)
+- Non-volatile storage of LED state

 ### File Structure